Rhynchocyon

-Ecology
+Biology and ecology

 The giant sengis are endemic to Africa, and usually live in lowland montane and dense forests, often "avoiding" edges of forest patches.
-They eat primarily insects such as beetles, termites, ants, and centipedes, using their proboscises to dig them from the soil and its tongue to lick them up.
-Their facial morphology limits their diets to tiny invertebrates, and unlike other members of Macroscelidea, do not supplement their diet with foods such as nuts or small fruits.

-They typically build ground level nests for shelter requiring dry leaf litter.
-The primary structure of a nest for R. udzungwensis, for example, consists of the excavation of a cup-like indentation in the soil, layered with leaves, and the covered with looser leaves as a roof covering.
+These dense forests play a role in their shelter and reproduction, as they provide the ecological niche in which sengis exploit.
+They are typically active in the day (diurnal), spending their nights hidden in the shelters that they build the morning prior.
+After a few nights of use, sengis tend to abandon their shelters to create new ones elsewhere.
+They typically build their shelters at ground level, requiring dry leaf litter.
+The primary structure of a nest for R. udzungwensis, for example, consists of the excavation of a cup-like indentation in the soil, layered with leaves, and then covered with looser leaves as a roof covering.
 They usually construct their nests at the base of trees.
-They also use hollowed, fallen trees or trunks to retreat in shelter.
+They also use hollowed, fallen trees or trunks to retreat in shelter, especially when faced with predation.
+Sengis respond to disturbances by staying still or making loud thumping noises on the forest floor.
+In instances of predation, the giant sengi uses a half-bound gait to rapidly run away.

-They are typically active in the day (diurnal), spending their nights sheltered.
-Other Macroscelidea species are known to bask in the sun as a method of thermoregulation to save energy.
+Other Macroscelidea species are known to bask in the sun, as a method of thermoregulation to save energy.
 Giant sengis do not bask—and it is most likely due to their adaptation to shaded canopy forest environments.

 Sengis live in monogamous pairs, defending hectare-sized territories.
 Pairs spend little time together except when the female is in estrous.
-Mating occurs quickly and offspring grow quickly with minimal parental investment—none of which of is paternal.
+Mating occurs quickly and offspring grow quickly with minimal parental investment—none of which is paternal.

+It has been observed that the genus has a commensal relationship with a variety of ground-foraging birds throughout its ranges.
+Both the Red-capped robin-chat and White-chested alethe often follow the giant sengis as they forage, in attempt at capturing prey that is disturbed while they shuffle through leaf litter looking for prey.
+They eat primarily insects such as beetles, termites, ants, and centipedes, using their proboscises to dig them from the soil and its tongue to lick them up.
+Their facial morphology limits their diets to tiny invertebrates, and unlike other members of Macroscelidea, do not supplement their diet with foods such as nuts or small fruits.

+Identification

 Each species exhibits distinct and varying coat patterns and colors.
 Species and subspecies found in denser forests exhibit darker coloration and patterns while open woodland species exhibit lighter, chequers.
 The darker species R. petersi, R. chrysopygus, and R. udzungwensis still contain vestigial chequers, but are masked by the blended dark fur between them.
-This makes coat patterns an unreliable indicator of species delineation.
+This makes coat patterns an unreliable indicator of species delineation though useful for identification.
 The species are described as follows: